 - How is your breathing?
 Are you holding your breath or breathing slow and steady?

-So what is the one trick I want you to do today?
+So what is the one tool I want you to do today?
 Our body gives us clues all day which mode we are in.
-If you find your in stress mode I want you to ask yourself this one question!
+If you find you’re in stress mode I want you to ask yourself this one question!

 AM I IN IMMEDIATE DANGER RIGHT NOW?